lamg/pmproxy/manual.md

 	+ `HTTPSCert` HTTPS cert file with path relative to the configuration directory
 	+ `HTTPSKey` HTTPS key file with path relative to the configuration directory
 	+ `WebStaticFilesDir` directory with static files to serve, useful for a web interface.
+	+ `PersistInterval` is the amount of time to wait between regular server state persistence operations.
 	+ `Server` server configuration described in the `srvConf` object above
 	+ `ExcludedRoutes` routes that the server will redirect to "/" instead of trying to serve a file with the requested path.